TykTechnologies/tyk-docs-hugo/tyk-docs/content/tyk-stack/tyk-developer-portal/enterprise-developer-portal/api-access/dynamic-client-registration.md

 {{< img src="/img/dashboard/portal-management/enterprise-portal/create-jwt-policy-for-plan.png" alt="Create a policy for a plan" >}}

-### Create the NoOp policy and API
+### Create the No Operation policy and API
 Tyk requires any API that uses the scope to policy mapping to have [a default policy]({{< ref "basic-config-and-security/security/authentication-authorization/json-web-tokens#step-4-set-a-default-policy" >}} ).
 Access rights and rate limits defined in the default policy take priority over other policies, including policies for the API Product and plan.

-To avoid that, you need to create the NoOp API and policy that won't grant access to the APIs included in the API Product but will satisfy the requirement for a default policy.
+To avoid that, you need to create the No Operation API and policy that won't grant access to the APIs included in the API Product but will satisfy the requirement for a default policy.

-**Step 1.** Create the NoOp API.
+**Step 1.** Create the No Operation API.

 Navigate to the `APIs` menu in the Tyk Dashboard:
 {{< img src="/img/dashboard/portal-management/enterprise-portal/navigate-to-the-api-menu-in-the-tyk-dashboard.png" alt="Navigate to the API menu in the Tyk Dashboard" >}}

 Create a new HTTP API:
-{{< img src="/img/dashboard/portal-management/enterprise-portal/create-noop-api.png" alt="Create the NoOp API" >}}
+{{< img src="/img/dashboard/portal-management/enterprise-portal/create-noop-api.png" alt="Create the No Operation API" >}}

 Save it:
-{{< img src="/img/dashboard/portal-management/enterprise-portal/save-the-noop-api.png" alt="Save the NoOp API" >}}
+{{< img src="/img/dashboard/portal-management/enterprise-portal/save-the-noop-api.png" alt="Save the No Operation API" >}}

 <br/>

-**Step 2.** Create the NoOp policy.
+**Step 2.** Create the No Operation policy.

 Navigate to the `Policies` menu in the Tyk Dashboard:
 {{< img src="/img/dashboard/portal-management/enterprise-portal/navigate-to-the-policies-menu.png" alt="Navigate to the policies menu" >}}

-Create a new policy and select the NoOp API in the `Add API Access Rights` section:
+Create a new policy and select the No Operation API in the `Add API Access Rights` section:
-{{< img src="/img/dashboard/portal-management/enterprise-portal/create-noop-policy.png" alt="Create the NoOp policy" >}}
+{{< img src="/img/dashboard/portal-management/enterprise-portal/create-noop-policy.png" alt="Create the No Operation policy" >}}

-Configure the NoOp policy and save it:
+Configure the No Operation policy and save it:
-{{< img src="/img/dashboard/portal-management/enterprise-portal/save-the-noop-policy.png" alt="Save the NoOp policy" >}}
+{{< img src="/img/dashboard/portal-management/enterprise-portal/save-the-noop-policy.png" alt="Save the No Operation policy" >}}

 ### Configure scope to policy mapping